hackingmaterials/rocketsled/README.md

 ### Optimize hyperparameters automatically

-Turboworks provides the ability for automatic hyperparameter optimization when using builtin optimizers.
+Rocketsled provides the ability for automatic hyperparameter optimization when using builtin optimizers.
 It uses the `sklearn` `RandomizedSearchCV` and `GridSearchCV` tools.
 Enable randomized hyperparameter optimzation for *n* iterations with